jadlerfisher/IDN-in-VR-Resources/README.md

 The repository contains everything from a syllabus to exercises, code, and templates.

 - Syllabus from the original Columbia College Chicago course
+- Worksheets
-- Worksheet for Interactive Storytelling Structures based on Marie-laure Ryan's textual architectures
+  - Interactive Storytelling Structures based on Marie-laure Ryan's textual architectures
-- Worksheet for worldbuilding and concept development
+  - Worldbuilding and concept development
-- Worksheet for conceiving spaces as moments for dramatic agency
+  - Conceiving spaces as moments for dramatic agency
-- Worksheet for usability studies
+  - Usability studies
-- Code and templates for a Dialogue and Event System for Interactive Digital Narratives in Virtual Reality
+- Code and templates
+  - Dialogue and Event System for Interactive Digital Narratives in Virtual Reality
-- Code for rudimentatry AI: Linear Pathfinding and NavMesh in Unity
+  - Rudimentatry AI: Linear Pathfinding and NavMesh in Unity
+- Exercises
-- Exercise for UI design
+  - UI design
-- Exercise for digital scenography and virtual environment design
+  - Digital scenography and virtual environment design
-- Exercise for NPC design
+  - NPC design
-- Exercise for Spatial Audio design
+  - Spatial Audio design

 ## Requirements
 The code and tutorials used in the course relied on the [VR Interaction Framework from Bearded Ninja Games.](https://bng.itch.io/vr-interaction-framework)